Chenodiol (By mouth)

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- You should not use chenodiol with antacids that contain aluminum (ALternaGEL®, Maalox®, Mylanta®, and others).
+- Do not take chenodiol with antacids that contain aluminum.

 Warnings While Using This Medicine

-- While being treated with the medicine it is important to see your doctor for regular tests to make sure that your liver is working properly and that the gallstone is dissolving.
+- You must see your doctor for regular tests to make sure that your liver is working properly and that the gallstone is dissolving.

 Possible Side Effects While Using This Medicine